 - A. Receipts: All remittances to presbytery shall be received by a staff member approved by the treasurer.
 That staff member shall record the source and amount of all receipts, be responsible for the safekeeping and prompt deposit in the appropriate account and transmit the deposit amount and source to the accountant.
 Whenever cash is received, a written acknowledgement is to be issued by the person receiving those monies and either given to the person giving such monies or sent by mail.
 The accountant then shall be responsible for the proper accounting for all such funds received.
 Undesignated gifts to the presbytery shall be utilized in a manner to be determined by the Ministry of Presbytery Operations.
 Bank reconciliation will be done monthly by the accountant and subsequently reviewed by the general presbyter.
 The treasurer shall be responsible for checking to ascertain that all funds received are properly deposited and accounted for at least monthly. - B. Expenditures: All expenditures shall be validated by at least two authorized signatures: one on the check and a different signature on the authorizing voucher or by committee minutes.
-The authorized signature(s) on a check is(are) that of the general presbyter, presbytery_administrator and a member of the Committee on Ministry of Presbytery Administration Operations so designated by the ministry, and the treasurer.
-An authorized signature on a voucher may be by the appropriate_presbytery committee chair or staff person.
-Approval of vouchers and signatures on the checks shall_be based on funds being available, the expenditure being for a valid Ppresbytery purpose, and the expenditure being charged to the proper account in the budget approved by Ppresbytery.
-In no case_shall a check issued to an individual be signed by that same individual.
-All checks over three_thousand dollars (\$3,000) are to have two (2) authorized signatures, one of them to be either that of the treasurer or of the general presbyter.
+The authorized signature(s) on a check is(are) that of the general presbyter, presbytery administrator and a member of the Ministry of Presbytery Operations so designated by the ministry, and the treasurer.
+An authorized signature on a voucher may be by the appropriate presbytery committee chair or staff person.
+Approval of vouchers and signatures on the checks shall be based on funds being available, the expenditure being for a valid presbytery purpose, and the expenditure being charged to the proper account in the budget approved by presbytery.
+In no case shall a check issued to an individual be signed by that same individual.
+All checks over three thousand dollars (\$3,000) are to have two (2) authorized signatures, one of them to be either that of the treasurer or of the general presbyter.

-In addition to the above approvals, the treasurer and general presbyter will review monthly all credit_card payments and all payments to third parties which specifically benefit a single staff member (i.e.travel, in-service education, etc.).
-Any item which in the treasurer's judgment cannot be justified as a legitimate Ppresbytery expense shall be referred to the appropriate committeeministry for review by the treasurer.
+In addition to the above approvals, the treasurer and general presbyter will review monthly all credit card payments and all payments to third parties which specifically benefit a single staff member (i.e. travel, in-service education, etc.).
+Any item which in the treasurer's judgment cannot be justified as a legitimate presbytery expense shall be referred to the appropriate ministry for review by the treasurer.
 If it is not deemed to be a legitimate expense, it shall be reimbursed to the presbytery by the purchaser, unless subsequently approved by the Ministry of Presbytery Operations.

-The accountant shall regularly provide to each team_chairministry moderator a report of all individual expenditures_charged to the budgetary accounts of that team.Checks shall be written for signature by the accountant as needed, with payroll checks being written_twice monthly, just
+The accountant shall regularly provide to each ministry moderator a report of all individual expenditures charged to the budgetary accounts of that team.
+Checks shall be written for signature by the accountant as needed, with payroll checks being written twice monthly, just prior to the